Mary Molony: 1908 Dundee by-election

 Dundee experienced a comparatively high amount of suffrage activity in 1908 due to the then prime minister, H.H.
 Asquith holding the seat for the neighbouring constituency of East Fife and Winston Churchill standing as Liberal MP in Dundee in the 1908 by-election.

 The Women's Social and Political Union were active in the campaign with Mary Gawthorpe, Emmeline Pankhurst and Christabel Pankhurst holding meetings in Dundee.
 However, they were upstaged by the non-violent Women's Freedom League member Dorothy Malony who came up from London for the campaign.
 Whenever Churchill spoke, Moloney produced and rang a hand bell which drowned out what he was saying.
 The ding-dong exchanges were taken in fun initially, but some meetings had to be cancelled because of the uproar.
 The Irish Times newspaper published an account of the by-election on 5 May 1908 that supported claims that Moloney had followed Churchill around for a week."[Maloney] complained of a passage in a speech which the latter delivered on Saturday last, and in which, alluding to the women’s suffrage movement, he said – “I have seen with some regret some most earnest advocates of the cause allying themselves with the forces of drink and reaction.
 They were carried shoulder-high, I am informed, by the rowdy elements, which are always to be found at a public house-made manifestation.”… Amid great laughter Miss Maloney retorted that if any man attempted to lift her in his arms she would have boxed his ears…

 "At the time appointed for him to address the meeting (and when there were about 500 or 600 present), Mr. Churchill drove up in his motor car only to find that the gathering was in full possession of the ladies... who had the sympathy of a goodly majority of the crowd...
 Mr. Churchill re-entered the vehicle and was about to speak from it when the Suffragette carriage came up, a lady inside loudly ringing a bell.
 The carriage drew close up to the motor, the bell clanging all the time, and creating so much din...

 "The lady said to be Miss Maloney shook her fist at the right hon. gentleman, and exclaimed in a loud voice, “Who is the strongest — an Irish woman or Mr. Winston Churchill?”While in Scotland, Moloney addressed WFL groups in Dundee and Aberdeenshire.
 Her by-election protest was widely reported in the press.
 A bell ringing contest in Aberdeenshire later that year was reported on with the headline "Miss Maloney Overshadowed" and an illustration featuring her.

 Subsequent activity

-At a WFL protest in the House of Commons in October 1908, "Miss Maloney of 'bell' fame" led a group of four protesters to climb the Coeur de Lion statue.
-She was subsequently arrested, but her fine of £5 was paid by a friend "much to her chagrin".